Substance Use Prevention & Treatment Service Descriptions

 Collaborative Courts and Programs

-Defendants who have a history of or evidence of present drug abuse or addiction and their abuse or addiction is at least one motivating factor in committing a crime may be eligible for treatment rather jail time.
-Defendants who establish a consistent pattern of clean drug tests, employment or enrollment in vocational or educational programs, and other proof of a stabilized lifestyle, graduate from the program and criminal charges are dismissed.
-If a defendant does not or cannot comply with requirements of the treatment program plan and discontinue the use of drugs, participation in the program is terminated.
-The defendant is returned to custody and criminal proceedings are resumed.
+Recovery Court is a treatment based program for non-violent drug possession convictions, violations of probation, and/or certain drug-related & property crimes.
+Individuals who have a history of or evidence of present drug misuse or addiction and their use or addiction is at least one motivating factor in committing a crime may be eligible for treatment rather jail time.
+Individuals who establish a consistent pattern of clean drug tests, employment or enrollment in vocational or educational programs, and other proof of a stabilized lifestyle, graduate from the program and criminal charges are dismissed.
+If an individual does not or cannot comply with requirements of the treatment program plan and discontinue the use of drugs, participation in the program is terminated.
+The individual is returned to custody and criminal proceedings are resumed.

 Chronic Nuisance Offender Program